DamLabResources/OMICS/exercises/aoe23/wk12/README.md

 3. Copy Will's Python Lecture Workbook into my folder for referencing/so that I can make changes/notes while working in class.
     `cp -r  ~/repos/OMICS/content/wk12* .`

+### In Class Adjustments made to Will's Walkthrough/Notes

-3. Heatmap normalization mu = average value of each gene
+1. Normalizing Data: Heatmap normalization mu = average value of each gene

 First do the math to make all of the means = 0 cols = ['gene 1, gene 2, gene 3']